emmanuelgjr/owaspllmtop10mapping/README.md

 # OWASP Top 10 for LLMs Mapped to Cybersecurity Frameworks and Standards

 Welcome to the "owaspllmtop10mapping" repository.
 This repository provides comprehensive mappings of the OWASP Top 10 vulnerabilities for Large Language Models (LLMs) to a range of established cybersecurity frameworks and standards.
-Our goal is to offer a resource that helps organizations align their LLM security practices with globally recognized cybersecurity guidelines.
+We aim to offer a resource that helps organizations align their LLM security practices with globally recognized cybersecurity guidelines.
-Our baseline and guide is [OWASP Top 10 for Large Language Model Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/#) and its [charter](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki/Charter)
+Our baseline and guide is [OWASP Top 10 for Large Language Model Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/#) and it's [charter](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki/Charter).

 ## Mappings Overview